Orthostatic hypotension (postural hypotension)

 Orthostatic hypotension can be mild.
 Episodes might be brief.
 However, long-lasting orthostatic hypotension can signal more-serious problems.
 It's important to see a health care provider if you frequently feel lightheaded when standing up.

 Occasional orthostatic hypotension is usually caused by something obvious, such as dehydration or lengthy bed rest.
 The condition is easily treated.
 Chronic orthostatic hypotension is usually a sign of another health problem, so treatment depends on the cause.

 The most common symptom of orthostatic hypotension is lightheadedness or dizziness when standing after sitting or lying down.
 Symptoms usually last less than a few minutes.

 When to see a doctor

-- After eating meals.
-Some people experience low blood pressure after eating meals (postprandial hypotension).
+- Eating meals.
+Some people have low blood pressure after eating meals (postprandial hypotension).
 This condition is more common in older adults.

 The risk factors for orthostatic hypotension include:

 - Age.
 Orthostatic hypotension is common in those who are age 65 and older.
 Special cells (baroreceptors) near the heart and neck arteries that control blood pressure can slow as you age.
 It also can be harder for an aging heart to speed up to make up for drops in blood pressure.